+H4

+H5

+H5

 Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.
-Include: 2015 undergraduate class: all students only loans made to students who borrowed while enrolled at your institution.

-co-signed loans.

-Exclude: students who transferred in.

-money borrowed at other institutions.

-parent loans

-students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree)

-H4 Provide the number of students in the 2015 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2014 and June 30, 2015.
-Exclude students who transferred into your institution 40

-H5 Number and percent of students in class (defined in H4 above) borrowing from federal, non-federal, and any loan sources, and the average (or mean) amount borrowed

-H5 Number in the class (defined in H4 above) who borrowed Percent of the class (defined above) who borrowed (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed, of those in the first column (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
-21 52.50% \$19,244 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Include: 2018 undergraduate class: all students who started at your institution as first- time students and received a bachelor's degree between July 1, 2017 and June 30, 2018. only loans made to students who borrowed while enrolled at your institution. co-signed loans.
+Exclude: students who transferred in. money borrowed at other institutions. parent loans students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree) Provide the number of students in the 2018 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2017 and June 30, 2018.
+Exclude students who transferred into your institution 82 Number and percent of students in class (defined in H4 above) borrowing from federal, non-federal, and any loan sources, and the average (or mean) amount borrowed.
+NOTE: The "Average per-undergraduate-borrower cumulative principal borrowed," is desi aned to provide better information about student borrowing from federal and nonfederal (institutional, state, commercial) sources.
+The numbers, percentages, and averages for each row should be based only on the loan source specified for the particular row.
+For example, the federal loans average (row b) should only be the cumulative average of federal loans and the private loans average (row e) should only be the cumulative average of private loans.
+Average perundergraduate-Percent of the borrower Number in the class (defined cumulative class (defined in above) who principal H4 above) who borrowed from borrowed from borrowed from the types of the types of loans the types of loans loans specified in specified in the the first column first column specified in the Source/Type of Loan first column (nearest 1%) (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both 40 48.80% \$19,160 Federal Direct Student Loans and Federal Family Education Loans. b) Federal loan programs: Federal Perkins, Federal 40 48.80% \$18,772 Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-21 52.50% \$1,544 c) Institutional loan programs.
-0 0.00% d) State loan programs.
-0 0.00% e) Private alternative loans made by a bank or lender.
-2 5.00% \$7,355
+2 2.40% \$2,000 c) Institutional loan programs.
+0 d) State loan programs.
+0.00% e) Private student loans made by a bank or 2 2.40% \$5.750 lender dollar amounts for the same academic year checked in item H1.)

-Aid to Undergraduate Degree-seeking Nonresident Aliens (Note: Report numbers and dollar amounts for the same academic year checked in item H1.)
+Aid to Undergraduate Degree-seeking Nonresident Aliens (Note: Report numbers and